Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 460 should perform a little bit faster than the GeForce GTX 465 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 460 is 9% quicker than the GeForce GTX 465 overall, due to its higher bandwidth. (explain)

-Texel RateThe Radeon RX 460 will be quite a bit (about 129%) faster with regards to anisotropic filtering than the GeForce GTX 465. (explain)
+Texel RateThe Radeon RX 460 should be a lot (about 129%) more effective at texture filtering than the GeForce GTX 465. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison